 Dr. Abueva has written a number of books, including “Focus in the Barrio: The Foundation of the Philippine Community Development Program”, “Reinventing UP as the National University: Learning for Truth, Leadership, and Social Transformation”, “Towards a Federal Republic of the Philippines with a Parliamentary Government by 2010: A Draft Constitution”, “Charter Change for Good Governance: Towards a Federal Republic of the Philippines with a Parliamentary Government”, “Ramon Magsaysay: A Political Biography”, and “Ang Filipino sa Siglo 21.”
 Dr. Abueva also edited the 20-volume “PAMANA: The UP Anthology of Filipino Socio-Political Thought since 1872”, “Handbook of Philippine Public Administration”, and “The Post-EDSA Vice-Presidency, Congress, and Judiciary: Self Assessments and Alternative Assessments” among many other publications.

-Outside the University, he is the founder and former President of Kalayaan College.
-He is also a columnist for The Bohol Times.
+Outside the University, he was the founder and former President of Kalayaan College.
+He was also a columnist for The Bohol Times.

 - Ph.D.
 Political Science (minor in Sociology), University of Michigan

 - Master of Public Administration, University of Michigan